pmpetit/pglinter/docs/tutorial/how_to_create_rules.md

   - 3 of them with the same trigger function.
   - 2 without any trigger.

-edit the Makefile, add the test:
+edit the Makefile, to add the test:

 ```bash
 (...)